User Access Control

 Configuration

-To configure OAuth via XML file, set the following properties in <TimeBase Home>/config
+To configure OAuth via XML file:

 :